-The historical nature of our paddlesteamers may present some accessibility challenges for people with disability or who use mobility aids.
+The historical nature of the paddlesteamer may present some accessibility challenges for people with disability and/or people who use mobility aids.
 Please ask our friendly staff for further assistance if required.

 Some pets are permitted onboard cruises.
 Please discuss with our team beforehand.